-- Classroom News: Some classrooms send monthly newsletters while other send weekly emails to keep families informed of classroom news and needs.
+- Classroom News: Some classrooms send monthly newsletters while others send weekly emails to keep families informed of classroom news and needs.
 Please be sure to read all correspondence in a timely fashion so you are kept up to date on important news. - Conferences/Assessment: Educators schedule family conferences in the fall and spring during school hours to discuss your child's progress.
 However, families are encouraged to schedule conferences with the educator or director as the need arises (further Assessment information see page 8). - Support for Families: Educators and families communicate frequently about childrearing practices in the home and at the program in order to minimize potential conflicts and confusion for children.
 Educators occasionally offer specific ideas for promoting children's healthy development and learning at home.
 Parenting classes offered by various community organizations are often listed in the Garden News.

-- Daily Contact: If your child participates in extended care, educators will assume responsibility for conveying necessary information via the Procare Parent App, email, with a telephone call or a note in your mailbox.
-Please check boxes daily. - Informal Communication: Drop-off and pick-up times can be challenging, and educators must give the children full attention at this time.
+- Daily Contact: If your child participates in extended care, educators will assume responsibility for conveying necessary information via the Procare Parent App, email, with a telephone call or a note in your child's cubby.
+Please check for messages daily. - Informal Communication: Drop-off and pick-up times can be challenging, and educators must give the children full attention at this time.
 Although educators will want to communicate with you briefly, it is not the time for a conference. - The "NAEYC Code of Ethical Conduct and Statement of Commitment" is the standard for ethical and professional conduct regarding confidentiality and communication.
 (Parent-Educator; Educator-Educator; Educator-Child).
 A copy of this "Code" is available in the school office. - Children are assigned to a particular classroom group beginning in August (or as openings occur, at the time of enrollment) and remain in that group throughout the school year (through May) unless circumstances and developmental information warrant otherwise.
 If a child is enrolled for the summer and the classroom teaching team remains the same, that child will normally remain with the same group through the summer.
 The teaching team will take responsibility for assisting the child with the transition for the next school year.

 Newsletters: The best way to keep in touch with what is going on and how you can help is through the weekly school newsletter, Garden News.
 This is delivered electronically each week.
 Copies are available if you do not have access to electronic mail.
 We are always happy to place announcements and information of interest to our preschool community in the newsletter.
-Your child's educators will also communicate with you regularly through a classroom newsletter giving information about classroom activities.
-The newsletter for First Presbyterian Church, The Messenger, is made available to all interested families to keep you informed about the programs and activities of the church.
+Your child's educators will also communicate with you regularly through a classroom newsletter or email giving information about classroom activities.